arafatm/Notes/blinkist/entrepreneurship.everything.i.know.by.paul.jarvis.md

 can keep you from experimenting and seeking out alternatives.
 Instead, Jarvis uses his values to guide him.
 Since his primary values are to “do great work” and “help people,” he’s free to explore every possible way of making this happen.
-Everything I Know 9 11 0:00 2:35

-    What’s in it for me?
-Learn some hard-earned wisdom on how to be self-employed and satisfied.
-It is scary but rewarding to choose your own adventure.
-Embrace your weirdness and stick to your values.
-Learn by doing and take a step back if things get off to a bad start.
-To get started, avoid concerns about being perfect or what other people will think.
-Everyone has fears, and being courageous is about pushing past those fears and embracing failure.
-Intentions and a strong rallying flag can help get your work to resonate with others.
-Find your intersection, beware of distractions and focus on your values rather than goals.
-Theft and copying can help you get started, but avoid mimicry and comparing your work to others.
-Don’t be afraid to say no, take advantage of slow times and don’t give up.
-Final Summary

-“I don’t believe in ‘following your passion.’
+> I don’t believe in ‘following your passion.’
 I hate advice, and this is horrible advice.
-Passion is good, but it needs frequent examination.”
+Passion is good, but it needs frequent examination.
-Everything I Know 10 11 0:00 2:35

 ## Theft and copying can help you get started, but avoid mimicry and comparing your work to others.